Enstrophy from symmetry: Acknowledgments

 \section{Acknowledgments}

 We would like to thank A. Frishman and H. Liu for useful discussions.
-NPF is supported by the Bijzonder Onderzoeksfonds 2020 at KU Leuven.
+NPF is supported by the Bijzonder Onderzoeksfonds 2020 at KU Leuven and by the European Commission through the Marie Sklodowska-Curie Action UniCHydro (grant agreement ID: 886540).
 AY is supported in part by an Israeli Science Foundation excellence center grant 2289/18 and a Binational Science Foundation grant 2016324.

 \begin{appendix}